The latest regulations for the 2026 RoboRacer PNU-HYUNSONG CHAMPIONSHIP.

 2.9.1 Purpose

-This regulation establishes mandatory pre-submission of materials and presentation obligations for outstanding teams to systematically document and share participating teams' technical approaches, and to officially introduce excellent technical and operational cases before the awards ceremony, thereby enhancing the educational and research value of the competition.
+This regulation establishes the obligation for pre-submission of materials and presentation by excellent teams to systematically record and share participating teams' technical approaches, and to officially introduce excellent technical and operational cases before the awards ceremony, thereby enhancing the educational and research value of the competition.

 2.9.2 Technical Summary Slide Submission (Mandatory for All Teams)